dojo/docs/dojox/data/FileStore.rst

 =========
 Using the dojox.dataFileStore is generally simple.
 The store takes three possible constructor options which can also be declared in markup.
 These options configure the store and its operating behavior.
 The options are defined below in a table.

-A complete code example of querying the entire filesystem scanned by the FileStore is below:

 +---------------------+-----------------------------------------------------------------------------------------------+--------------------+
 |**Constructor param**|**Description**                                                                                |**Type**            |
 +---------------------+-----------------------------------------------------------------------------------------------+--------------------+